ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/changes/what-is-changes-api.java.markdown

 ## Remarks

-{NOTE One or more open Changes API connections will prevent a database from becoming idle, regardless of [configuration value for database idle timeout](http://localhost:54391/docs/article-page/4.0/csharp/server/configuration/database-configuration#databases.maxidletimeinsec). /}
+{NOTE One or more open Changes API connections will prevent a database from becoming idle and unloaded, regardless of [configuration value for database idle timeout](/docs/article-page/4.0/csharp/server/configuration/database-configuration#databases.maxidletimeinsec) /}

 ## Related Articles